-This course is designed for students ready to move out of the classroom and experience on-the-job training.
-Internships allow students to explore career interests as part of their high school experience and add an internship to their resume or college application.
-Internship opportunities are available in agriculture, education, criminal justice, health care, and many more!
+This Course is for students ready to move out of the classroom and experience on-the-job-training.
+Internships allow students to explore career interests as part of their high school education and add practical experience to their resume or college application.
+Internship opportunities are available in agriculture, education, criminal justice, healthcare and many more!

-Program Objectives: Internships provide opportunities to apply academic learning to a practical situation.
-Students will gain useful work experience and begin networking within their chosen fields.
+Program Objectives: Students gain useful work experience and begin networking within their chosen fields.
 This course helps students identify career options and interests.
-It gives real insight into a profession and helps students in making decisions about future goals.
+It gives "real" insight into a profession and helps students in making decisions about future goals.

-The course is team taught by an instructor and two career coaches who will guide students through internship placement, internship supervision, and soft skill instruction designed to help students be successful in the workplace.
+The course is team taught by an instructor and two career coaches who guide students through internship placement, internship supervision, and soft skill instruction designed to help students succeed in the workplace.